monsonite/Bit-Serial-ALU/README.md

 # Bit_Serial

-Simulations and designs for bit serial TTL circuitry and cpu architectures - using H. Neeman's "Digital"
+Simulations and designs for bit serial TTL circuitry and cpu architectures - using H. Neeman's "Digital" simulator.

 https://github.com/hneemann/Digital

+The file "min_calc_1"  is a bit serial ALU with a manual push-switch input and a 7-segment hex output display.

+The purpose of this design is to exercise and prove the functionality of the bit serial ALU.

+The inputs and outputs already exist as parallel registers, so they will interface easily to a parallel memory bus.

+"min_calculator_7" extends the ALU, improves the instruction decoding and adds a simple state machine "SPI Sequencer".

+It also includes a 74xx299 universal shift register which is compatible with interfacing to a parallel bus.
+This is one first step on the journey to a complete bit serial cpu with SPI compatibility.

+The next step is to add a parallel memory interface, and convert the bit serial ALU into a fully functioning stored program cpu.

+# TLDR

 Bit serial refers to a technique used in the design of CPU and DSP architectures - such that data is processed in a serial fashion - usually 1 bit at a time (though 2-bit and 4-bit methods are also used sometimes).